 There are a number of unique aspects to the Arts Entrepreneurship Minor.
 Based on the concepts of both intellectual and experiential readiness, the Minor helps emerging arts entrepreneurs use a broad knowledge base to create successful arts ventures.
-Using an innovative classroom experience, a focus on informed decision-making and a cutting-edge curriculum, this is simply the most comprehensive a program on the topic in the country.
+Using an innovative classroom experience, a focus on informed decision-making and a cutting-edge curriculum, this is simply the most comprehensive program on the topic in the country.

 Using an innovative, adaptive and energetic teaching philosophy, the Arts Entrepreneurship Minor challenges students to discover and channel their entire education into an entrepreneurial arts career.
 For students pursuing a science or technology degree interested in developing an arts-related product or those wanting to leverage their major in the Arts domains, the Minor is the first step in understanding how to best position their ideas in the arts marketplace.